 Student Employment Opportunities

-With a focus on exceptional customer service, student employeees are required to undergo training and be knowledgeable in many facets concerning campus safety and community life.
-Students are employed in three areas of Campus Safety: community service officers (CSO), communications dispatchers, and CSO leads (Student Leadership Program).
-Working a minimum of 16 hours a week (CSO leads working 24), students encounter varying situations that require a sound mind, good judgment, and Christian morals.
+With a focus on exceptional customer service, student workers are required to undergo training and be knowledgeable in many facets concerning campus safety and community life.
+Students are employed in three areas of Campus Safety: field operations, communications dispatchers, and leads (Student Leadership Program).
+Students encounter varying situations that require a sound mind, good judgment, and Christian morals.

 If you would like to become part of the Campus Safety team, please go to the Office of Student Employment to obtain an application.
 If you have any questions, please contact our student coordinator at (626) 815-3898.

 The Student Leadership Program is designed to develop strong student leaders with Christ-centered worldviews.
 We accomplish this by equipping our students with the mentoring, skills, and experience they will need to have a competitive edge in their future vocations.
 Students who are promoted to the position of student worker lead, assistant lead, or project lead are given the opportunity to develop skills and experience that can be added to their resumes.